Task 1

 Task 3

-According to retrieval failure theory (Tulving and Thomson, 1973), patients remain unable to provide exact medical history because of the missing cues as they were no more in the same situation.
+According to retrieval failure theory (Tulving and Thomson, 1973), patients remain unable to provide exact medical history because of the missing cues, as they are no longer in the same situation.
 Situation retrieval is the basic concept here.
-If the situation remains the same retrieval becomes more accurate and easy.
+If the situation remains the same, retrieval becomes more accurate and easy.

-According to the interference theory ( Skagg, 1925), interference of memory cues make the person face retrieval failure.
+According to the interference theory ( Skagg, 1925), interference of memory cues makes the person face retrieval failure.
 This happens because more information in memory regarding healthiness causes forgetting of illness experiences.

-Both theories support forgetting due to missing cues but one focuses on situational bases and the other focus on the interference of other events.
+Both theories support forgetting due to missing cues, but one focuses on situational bases, and the other focuses on the interference of other events.

 References